 Deposits with banks are covered by the Federal Deposit Insurance Corporation (FDIC) and collateralized in accordance with the Virginia Security for Public Deposits Act (the "Act").
-Under the Act, banks holding public deposits in excess of the amount insured by the FDIC must pledge collateral that ranges in amounts from 50% to 100% of excess deposits in the case of a bank, and 100% to 110% for a savings institution to a collateral pool in the name of the Commonwealth of Virginia Treasury Board.
+Under the Act, banks and savings institutions holding public deposits in excess of the amount insured by the FDIC must pledge collateral to the Commonwealth of Virginia Treasury Board.
+Financial institutions may choose between two collateralization methodologies and depending upon that choice will pledge collateral that ranges in amounts from 50% to 130% of excess deposits.
 Accordingly, all deposits are considered fully collateralized.